blake-georgii/combo-chat/README.md

  The project's intended use is to display fighting games.
 The user then can save games they are interested in to a list.
 The user can add comments to the discussion board to discuss different fighting games.

  ## Contributing
- Adilene Rodriguez Bejinees, Blake Georgii, Matt Foster, Bianca Tijerino
+ Adilene Rodriguez Bejinees, Blake Georgii, Matt Foster, Bianca Tijerino, Ian Linton

  ## License
  This project has a project license of MIT.